About the course

 - GCSE English language, mathematics and science (grades C/4 or above) or equivalent (please note, only one equivalency test will be accepted).

-- You will also be required to complete the English and Maths teacher skills tests before starting the course.
+- You will also be required to complete English and Maths competency tests before starting the course.

 If you hold a qualification from another country, you will need to present a letter from NARIC to prove your qualification is equivalent to the UK qualification stated above.